-Sections 3109F through 31011F provide requirements for piping, mechanical and electrical equipment.
+Sections 3109F through 3111F provide requirements for piping/ || pipelines, mechanical and electrical equipment and electrical systems.

 English units are prescribed herein; however, many of the units in the references are in System International (SI).

 3101F.5 Risk reduction strategies.
 Risk reduction strategies, such as pipeline segmentation devices, system flexibility and spill containment devices may be used to reduce the size of a potential oil spill.
 Such strategies may reduce the MOT risk classification as determined from Table 31F-4-1.